-The 2021/22 BCF Policy Framework was published in August 2021 and updated in October 2021.
+The 2022/23 BCF Policy Framework was published in July 2022 and updated in November 2022.

-The annual submission for the 2021/22 financial year was approved by the Health and Wellbeing Board at its meeting on 25 November 2021, subsequent to its submission to NHS England which was done using the Chief Executive's delegated powers (following consultation with the Cabinet Lead Member for Health) in order to meet the deadline submission date of 16 November 2021.
+The annual submission for the 2022/23 financial year was approved by the Health and Wellbeing Board at its meeting on 1 December 2022, subsequent to its submission to NHS England which was done using the Chief Executive's delegated powers in order to meet the deadline submission date of 26 September 2022 (The Integration Executive, a subgroup of the Health and Wellbeing Board with responsibility for the day to day delivery of the BCF, considered the draft BCF Plan 2022/23 at its meeting on the 6 September 2022 and supported its contents).
 The completed year end BCF 2021-22 template, which demonstrates progress against integration priorities and BCF delivery, was approved for submission to NHS England by the Health and Wellbeing Board at its meeting on 26 May 2022.
 The work of the Health and Wellbeing Board is reported in an annual report and is also reported in the annual reports of Clinical Commissioning Groups (CCGS).